Philipp238/parfam/README.md

 ````
 y_pred = parfam.predict(x).
 ````
-A more thorough introduction with some examples is shown in `example.ipynb`
+A more thorough introduction with some examples is shown in `example.ipynb`.
+There, many of the necessary hyperparameters are described.

 ## Structure

-The `parfam_torch.py` module contains the main work of this repository: The `ParFamTorch` class which defines the ParFam algorithm and the `Evaluator` class which provides the framework to evaluate the learned coefficients for a given data set and obtain the loss function as specified in Equation (2) in "ParFam - Symbolic Regression using Global Continuous Optimization":
+The `parfam_torch.py` module contains the main work of this repository: The `ParFamTorch` class, which defines the ParFam algorithm, and the `Evaluator` class, which provides the framework to evaluate the learned coefficients for a given data set and obtain the loss function as specified in Equation (2) in "ParFam - Symbolic Regression using Global Continuous Optimization":
 $$L(\theta)=\frac{1}{N}\sum_{i=1}^N\left(y_i-f_\theta(x_i)\right)^2+ \lambda R(\theta)$$